wltrup/WTOpenSource/README.md

 ![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/wltrup/Combinatorics)
 ![GitHub](https://img.shields.io/github/license/wltrup/Combinatorics)

-**Combinatorics** is a Swift Package Manager package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above, defining functions to efficiently compute permutations and combinations of given elements, as well as factorials and binomial coefficients.
+**Combinatorics** is a Swift package for iOS/tvOS (10.0 and above), watchOS (4.0 and above), and macOS (10.14 and above), under Swift 5.0 and above, defining functions to efficiently compute permutations and combinations of given elements, as well as factorials and binomial coefficients.

 ---